RyanGreenup/qml_tutorial/docs/trees-with-sqlite.md

 #### Overview
 Unlike QtWidgets, I've found Editing items directly in the delegate to be fraught with peril.
 It's surprisingly complex to get keybindings to identify the correct item.
 It's generally easier to spawn a dialog and edit in the dialog directly.
 If the dialog focuses the textfield and remains keyboard centric, this isn't a big deal in terms of UI but it does show that QML is not QTWidgets.

-However, this could also have been related to the way that I had nested widgets with focus etc. `#TODO`
+However, this could also have been related to the way that I had nested widgets with focus etc., so if you manage to get your layout right, it's generally achievable.
+Start with dialogs to get things working and then consider implementing in place editing (which I think is nicer generally).

 #### Code
 ##### Database Handler